Akshaykapoor/assignment/README.md

 9. Vagrantfile - Used for baking your environment

 10. setup.sh - Used by vagrant to setup the environment.

 ##Steps to do:

-This assumes you have vagrant installed and can spin up VMs with any hypervisor I've used Virtualbox and with ubuntu precise64 image
+This assumes you have vagrant installed and can spin up VMs and vagrant box to instantiate the same
+I've used Virtualbox

 1. git clone https://github.com/Akshaykapoor/assignment.git
 2. cd assignment/vagrant